mxr576/monorepo-helper/README.md

 The plugin tries to find the latest, valid, semantic versioning GIT tag in monorepo's remote origin.
 If it does not find a valid semantic versioning tag it falls back to the latest dev version.

-The identified version from GIT should be always the same as latest version available version on Packagist or in any other Composer repository from a library stored in the monorepo.
+The identified version from GIT tags should be always the same as the latest version available version on Packagist or in any other Composer repository from a library.
+For example, if the published version from the foo/bar package is "1.0.0-alpha1" on Packagist then it is expected to have a "1.0.0-alpha1" GIT tag in your monorepo's remote origin.

 The plugin can only fetch the latest tags from the remote origin if the runtime environment has access to the origin repository (via API keys, SSH keys, etc.) If it does not have access to remote origin it is recommended to enable the